antongolub/npm-registry-firewall/README.md

         "name": ["@babel/*", "@jest/*", "lodash"] // string[] or "comma,separated,list". * works as .+ in regexp },
       {
-        "policy": "warn",       // `warn` directive works like `allow`, but also logs if someone has requested a tarball matchin the rule
+        "policy": "warn",       // `warn` directive works like `allow`, but also logs if someone has requested a tarball matching the rule
         "name": "reqresnext"
+      },
+      {
+        "policy": "deny",
+        "extends": "@qiwi/nrf-rule",  // `extends` may be applied at any level, and should return a valid value for the current config section
       },
       {
         "policy": "deny",